Finn-Manning/revisionTest/README.txt

 Hiya,

 Glad you could be here.
-I means a lot.
+It means a lot.

 Finn